Chinese Fiancee and Children Visa Application Fees

 Interview attendance for children can be different at U.S. Consulates around the world.
 Sometimes, children under the age of 14 are not required to attend the interview.
 Since our firm specializes in China, I can report to you that the U.S. Consulate in Guangzhou operates on a different standard.

 All children of spouses and fiancees of U.S. citizens must accompany the Chinese beneficiary at the time of the visa interview.
-And, unlike other consulates around the world, the U.S. petitioner is not allowed to attend.
+And, unlike other consulates, the U.S. petitioner is not allowed to attend.

 U.S. Consulate Notification

 Packet 3 is what the Consulate will send your fiancee to notify and prepare them for the visa interview.
 The exact wording for visa application fees from packet 3 instructions is below.

 “For K visa applicants, all K non immigrant visa applicants must pay a non-refundable application fee at a CITIC Bank prior to the visa interview.
 The fee can be paid at any of the designated branches of CITIC Bank in mainland China.